python/mypy/docs/source/duck_type_compatibility.rst

    silently pass type checking.
 In Python 3 ``str`` and ``bytes`` are separate, unrelated types and this kind of error is easy to detect.
 This a good reason for preferring Python 3 over Python 2!

+   See :ref:`text-and-anystr` for details on how to enforce that a value must be a unicode string in a cross-compatible way.